'A beautifully reasoned book about our own unreasonableness' Robin Ince

-Dr David Robert Grimes is a physicist, cancer researcher and and science journalist.
+Dr David Robert Grimes is a physicist, cancer researcher and science journalist.
 Born in Dublin in 1985, he is affiliated with Oxford University and Queen's University, Belfast.
 He contributes to both the BBC and RTE discussing science, politics and media and has written for the Guardian, Irish Times and the Spectator, among others.

 Publisher: Simon & Schuster UK (September 5, 2019)

-Get a FREE e-book by joining our mailing list today!
+Get a FREE ebook by joining our mailing list today!

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 By clicking 'Sign me up' I confirm that I'd like to receive updates, special offers, including partner offers, and other information from Simon & Schuster Inc. and the Simon & Schuster family of companies.
 I understand I can change my preference through my account settings or unsubscribe directly from any marketing communications at any time.
-We will send you an email with instructions on how to redeem your free eBook, and associated terms.
+We will send you an email with instructions on how to redeem your free ebook, and associated terms.